John Stanley – 12th December 1355

 ‘A totally separate decision is that he will not invade Occitan.
 A message must be sent to the potential leaders of the revolt to inform them of this.
 The Prince himself is still willing to invade, but clearly, to me, it would lead to disaster.
 John! you were actually involved in the Chevauchee, do you agree?

-He nodded “It was horrible, driving one set of people from their homes and exposing the others to vicious retribution.
+He nodded “driving one set of people from their homes and exposing the others to vicious retribution. the use of mercenaries who had no respect for anyone or anything.
 We simply made an opportunity for Du Guesclin and other Routiers to terrorise everyone.
-Unless there is a fundamental change in government it can never be successful’
+Unless there is a fundamental change in government and people accept that government, it can never be successful’

 ‘Thank you, we are obviously justified in putting our faith in you, You came away from it a hero, perhaps the only hero, but you give us an honest opinion.
 Already others are re-writing what happened to make it a glamorous adventure’

-She turned to Selene.
+She turned to Ximene.
 ‘You are sure you agree with this decision?’

 ‘Yes, yes! but now I see what you mean about being mixed in with other things, you are talking about an alternative strategy aren’t you?